junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 >
 > Cas: And what's the definition of a *man*?
 >
-> Dean: (stare at Cas, shake his head, stare at the fish again, still can't believe) You gotta be kidding me.
+> Dean: (stares at Cas, shakes his head, stares at the fish again, still can't believe) You gotta be kidding me.
 >
 > Cas: (a tiny little smile)

 <br>

 Thank you for reading my story!
-Hope you enjoy it.
+Hope you enjoy it!

-And please, I long for comments, leave some if you have *anything* to say!
+And please, I long for comments, leave some if you like anything!
 Love u!

 <br>